 I (mostly) create quilts for people I love

-How I got into quilting: Despite coming from a quilting family (my grandma and two great-grandmas), I didn’t pick up quilting until my mid-30s.
+How I got into quilting: Despite coming from a quilting family (one grandma and two great-grandmas), I didn’t pick up quilting until my mid-30s.
 My first quilt was made as a wedding gift for my friend.
 I didn’t do any research or look at a single pattern and instead went on vibes, resulting in a hilariously small quilt (sorry Haley!
 I’ll make you a proper-sized one soon).
 I love making quilts for all occasions: babies, weddings, grieving, starting over, moving, birthdays, just because.

 My quilting method & inspiration: I started out trying different styles of quilts.
 I’d see a style or pattern and figure out how to make it.
 After some experimenting, I realised that simpler styles were the most fun and I switched to using 5” squares for all my designs.
 I pre-cut all my fabric which makes laying out a quilt top a quick and intuitive process.
 I use hand-tied quilting (also known as tufting or comforter quilts) which is a direct inspiration from my great-grandma Rudy; I grew up using a modified log cabin quilt she made and hand-tied.